SAP-archive/teched2021-DAT162/exercises/ex3/README.md

 ### Step 1: Import Spreadsheet File

 You have some customer data with addresses and phone numbers in a spreadsheet file.
-You can upload this file into the system using the Import Fiori App.
+You can upload this file into the system using the app _Manage Imports_.

 **Important**: Download the spreadsheet [Marketing_2021.xlsx](./Marketing_2021.xlsx) to use it in this exercise.